JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 make -j4  # builds using 4 cores; adapt as appropriate
 ```

 On my Macbook from 2018 with 4 docker cores, this took about **12 mins**.
+(Note: we noticed that this can take a considerably longer times on new Macs with the Apple M1 chip.)

 With this you are set to run JETSCAPE with SMASH.

 #### Running JETSCAPE with SMASH

-As later we will want to look at the collision output from SMASH, we need to create a `smash_output` directory inside the `build` directory:
+As later we will want to look at the collision output from SMASH (we will further explain this below), we need to create a `smash_output` directory inside the `build` directory:

 ```
 cd ~/JETSCAPE/build